wingedrhino/dcdbs/README.md

 ## Services and Ports

-* portainer - 9080
-* httpbin - 2080
-* minio - 9000
-* redis-commander - 6378
-* redis - 6379
-* postgres - 5432
-* pgadmin4 - 5431
-* elasticsearch - 9200
-* kibana - 5601
-* mongodb - 27017
-* mongo-express - 7017
+Please refer to the `docker-compose.yml` file directly!
+It's human readable.

 ## Initial Setup

 * Run `sudo ./host-setup.sh` to ensure that the swap is turned off (for stable performance) and addressable virtual memory is set to 262144 (to stop ElasticSearch from crashing).
-* Run `docker-compose pull` to pull in the latest versions of all images defined in this docker-compose.yml file.
+* Run `docker-compose pull` or `make pull` to pull in the latest versions of all images defined in this `docker-compose.yml` file.

-## Start and Stop Containers
+## Manage Containers

-Start containers via `docker-compose up -d`
+Start containers via `docker-compose up -d` or via `make` or via `make up`.

-Check what containers are running via `docker-compose ps`
+Check what containers are running via `docker-compose ps` or via `make ps`.

 Check logs of a single container via `docker-compose logs mongo -f`.
 The `-f` flag follows new logs as they come.
 Skip it to not follow and just print the